FireScroll/FireScroll/README.md

 ## Architecture

-TL,DR: FanoutDB is different by delegating the distributed nature to the log, and playing dumb about materializing the log to snapshots.
+TL,DR: Firescroll is different by delegating the distributed nature to the log, and playing dumb about materializing the log to snapshots.
 It them provides a nice API for conditional querying.

 Even more TL,DR: it's a fancy wrapper around a log for fanning-out reads.